West ponders how to stop - or fight - a new Great War

 Moscow and Washington have used those systems themselves in recent months to notify each other of missile tests and reconnaissance flights over each other's territory.

-Links with Russia, however, have weakened this year as NATO states canceled conferences and military exchanges with Moscow in protest at the annexation of Crimea.
+Links with Russia, however, have weakened this year as NATO states cancelled conferences and military exchanges with Moscow in protest at the annexation of Crimea.

 Contacts with China have also deteriorated in the last month, particularly since Washington indicted five Chinese officials for cyber espionage, a charge Beijing denies.